The Return to Buckingham Palace

 The assembled troops present arms and The Royal Salute is again played.

-The Field Officer now reports to The Queen that her Guards are ready to march off.
+The Field Officer now reports to The King that his Guards are ready to march off.

 Garrison Sergeant Major, London District